 Note.
 Nutrition and some of the issues discussed around serotonin deficiencies - such as anxiety, low self esteem, panic attacks - are things that require a holistic approach.
 Breathing, meditation, positive thinking, yoga, etc. are also part of the solution, as discussed throughout this blog.
 This article addresses these things from a Nutrition and Lifestyle perspective only, and is directed towards sugar addiction specifically.

 PLUG.
 Mary runs the Nutrition module along with me in Hip Sobriety School.
-As of this writing, the Winter 2016 school is sold out, but there will be another coming in May 2016.
 Stay in the loop and learn more here.

 Sugar & Booze.

 The classic scene at an AA meeting: a table filled with donuts and cookies along with pitchers of coffee, people mingling outside smoking cigarettes.
 Ever wonder why a former drinker’s drug of choice becomes sugar after she kicks the booze?
 Or suddenly coffee, marijuana, or nicotine cravings surface?